Covid 19 restrictions update

 Can I Visit My Family?

 Under the current COVID-19 rules in NSW, you cannot visit others unless it falls in line with one of the 16 reasonable excuses listed above.
-The main reason is that you may infected with COVID-19 and be unknowingly asymptomatic, and you could pass the coronavirus onto your loved ones.
-So, unless you live with your mum and dad, dropping in visit is off the cards.
+The main reason is that you may be infected with COVID-19 and be unknowingly asymptomatic, and you could pass the coronavirus onto your loved ones.
+So, unless you live with your mum and dad, dropping in to visit is off the cards.